 The National Drug Helpline supports the repealing of Rockefeller Drug Laws and other drug laws that bloat the prison system.
 We advocate an investment in prevention and education, not punishment.
-In accordance with our stance, The National Drug Helpline offers the following free helplines to aid with treatment, recovery and to deter from potential imprisonment:
+In accordance with our stance, The National Drug Helpline offers the following helplines to aid with treatment, recovery and to deter from potential imprisonment:

 Rockefeller Drug Law Facts

 The Rockefeller Drug Laws have not succeeded in making our communities safer.
 Today, up to one million New Yorkers use drugs and an estimated 500,000 are addicts or abusers.
 Drugs are cheaper and more readily available to the public than they were 20 years ago.
 NY’s highest court acknowledged that the “harsh mandatory treatment of drug offenders…has failed to deter drug trafficking or to control the epidemic of drug abuse in society, and has resulted in the incarceration of many offenders whose crimes arose out of their own addiction and for whom the costs of imprisonment would have been better spent on treatment and rehabilitation.”

 Violent crime was increasing until the mid 1990’s, at the same time that significantly more drug offenders were being imprisoned.
 Then, violent crime began dropping dramatically in localities across the nation, regardless of their policing tactics, the harshness of their drug laws, or the extent to which the laws were enforced, all of which vary from state to state and community to community.
 There is evidence that drug treatment reduces crime associated with the narcotics trade more effectively than incarceration: a 1997 study by RAND’s Drug Policy Research Center concluded that treatment, significantly less costly than imprisonment, reduces 15 times more serious crime than mandatory minimum sentences.